Hiking Safety

 Pay Attention To The Weather

 At Mount Rainier, the weather can change rapidly.
-Hikers who aren’t prepared for weather conditions increase their risk of becoming lost or injured.
+Hikers who aren’t prepared for adverse weather conditions increase their risk of becoming lost or injured.
 Avoid problems by planning and preparing for Mount Rainier’s changeable weather.
 For more information on weather, including current forecasts, go to our weather page.
+Learn how to be a weather-ready explorer.

 Hiking in Geohazard Zones